 THE VIDEO STORE (2025)

 Two film enthusiasts, frustrated by the growing lack of meaningful online interactions, finally reach their breaking point after being banned from an online platform.
-Seeking a new "oasis," they stumble upon an art gathering space (Gallery 1265) that is about to be converted into a chain store by a major corporation (like a new Tim Hortons).
+Seeking a new "oasis," they stumble upon an art gathering space (Gallery 1265) that is about to be converted into a chain store by a major corporation (e.g. Tim Hortons).
 During the brief interim period before renovations begin the two decide to set up a temporary shelter(the video store) inspired by their romanticized memories of old video rental stores.
 Their goal is to prove that such offline spaces for film lovers still hold artistic and social value, or not.
 Enjoy it while it lasts…

 The exhibition itself takes an experimental approach, inviting viewers to reflect on how we currently consume films, information, and creative works—and how we interact with others.
 It raises a crucial question: What is the significance of offline film community spaces in the context of our modern world?
 If such a space were to exist today, could it bring about any meaningful change?